A brief introduction to child abuse statistics.

 Our annual summary of child protection register statistics for England, Northern Ireland, Wales and Scotland.

-3. Her Majesty's Government (2010) Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children (PDF).
-Nottingham: Department for Children Schools and Families (DCSF).
+3. Her Majesty's Government (2013) Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children (PDF).
+London: Department for Education (DfE).

-4. Home Office (2011 and previous years) Crime in England and Wales.
+5. Office of National Statistics (2013 and previous years) Crime in England and Wales.

-5. Ministry of Justice (2010 and previous years) Criminal statistics: England and Wales.
+6. Ministry of Justice (2013 and previous years) Criminal justice statistics: England and Wales.

 Our briefing on how to interpret the available statistics relating to child deaths.